 Passing first through dense elephant grass, a thick carpet of pink lotus blooms suddenly appears stretching away into the distance.

 The wetlands are home to around 80 species of bird, including the endangered grey heron, purple heron, black kite, brahminy kite and the cotton pygmy-goose.

-We advise avoiding the place at Valentines as it will be heaving with couples having romantic outings.
+Although it’s beautiful, we advise avoiding the place at Valentines as it will be heaving with couples having romantic outings.
 A Lotus Festival is held mid-January which is also pretty popular with Thai visitors.

-Getting there: Lake Nong Hao is in Chiang Hae district of Udon Thani province.
+Lake Nong Hao is in Chiang Hae district of Udon Thani province.
 From Udon Thani airport or city its about 50km by road.